-- (1) The Minister of Justice shall establish a board, to be known as the Regional Divisions Appointments Advisory Board, to determine from time to time the suitability of magistrates for appointment as magistrates of regional divisions and to advise the Minister concerned as to the suitability of such magistrates for appointment as magistrates of regional divisions. - (2) The board shall consist of- - (a) the Secretary for Justice who shall be the chairman thereof; - (b) the Deputy Secretary for Justice who shall be the vice-chairman thereof; and
+- (1) The Minister of Justice shall establish a board, to be known as the Regional Divisions Appointments Advisory Board, to determine from time to time the suitability of magistrates for appointment as magistrates of regional divisions and to advise the Minister concerned as to the suitability of such magistrates for appointment as magistrates of regional divisions. - (2) The board shall consist of- - (a) the Secretary for Justice who shall be the chairman thereof; - (b) the Deputy Secretary for Justice, nominated by the Mimister of Justice, who shall be vicechairman thereof; - (c) the head of the Training Section of the Department of Justice; and - (d) so many officers of the Department of Justice holding the rank of attorney-general or chief magistrate or Deputy Secretary for Justice, as the Minister of Justice may from time to time apoint.